anirudhkannan9/FollowUpHelper/README.md

 - Dialog automatically pops up upon LinkedIn connection request being sent.
 - Manual adding of URLs for people who you want to save / follow-up with
 - Backup & restoration of data via JSON.
+- Saved JSONs are saved with some keyword e.g. followuphelper backup so that it's easy for you to find